Jose-Servin/WebDevelopment/HTML_CSS/HTML_Fundamentals/Notes.md

 # Page Structure

 We can add structure to our page by including containers.
 We do this to group elements together in order to make css styling easier to implement and de-bug.
+We also use page structure in order to follow sematic HTML design which is the usage of html elements with meaning.
+For example, we can use `div` to define a `nav` bar but by using `nav` we introduce meaning to this section of the page.
+Another major reason is search engine optimization which allows search engines to better understand the structure of our content.
+This is why when writing out HTML we should not simply think about how the elements look but rather focus on what the elements mean and stand for.

 * `<nav> </nav>` is used to represent a section of a page whose purpose is to provide navigation links.
 * `<header> </header>` defined introductory content, and it mostly found at the top part of webpages and/or other elements.
 * `<article> </article>` is used to contain information that can be distributed independently of the rest of the page.
+* `<footer> </footer>` typically contains author info, copyright, contact info etc.
+    * To create the copyright symbol we use `$copy;`.
+* `<div> </div>` is used to create a container that holds no meaning.